 - Accidental Laceration and Puncture Rate – The risk-adjusted rate 2.79 per 1000 patients or one death out of 2946 patients.
 This number is nearly double the Illinois state average of 1.45 per 1000 patients.

 - Postoperative Hemorrhage or Hematoma Rate – The risk-adjusted rate of 14.17 per 1000 or one death out of 90 patients.
 This rate is more than three times the Illinois state average of 4.46 per 1000 patients.

 A certain percentage of all patients discharged from the hospital will need to return to the medical center due to an unexpected complication or the inability to make a transition into a nursing facility or their home.
 Between 07/01/2012 at 06/30/2015, the readmission rates for this facility involved:

 - Pneumonia Patients – 19.4 percent

 - Heart Failure – 21.4 percent

 Harrisburg Illinois Medical Malpractice Lawyers

-If you have suspicions that your loved one was injured or harmed while a patient at Harrisburg Medical Center, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was injured or harmed while a patient at Harrisburg Medical Center, contact Rosenfeld Injury Lawyers LLC.
 Allow our Illinois personal injury attorneys to file your claim for compensation against every party responsible for causing harm to your loved one.
 Our years of experience in medical malpractice cases can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.